KuhakuPixel/AceTheGame/tutorial/guides.md

 	1. Open ATG on your phone/device and click on `Connect to ACE Server`
 	1. Put `56666` in the input field to attach the patched apk to the tool and press `Okay`
 	1. After attached, you can start the exploit
-		> Jump straight to [Tutorial](https://github.com/vlenv/AceTheGame/blob/master/tutorial/guides.md) for more information on how to use this tool

 3. ### Scanning For Value